 inCommand is powered by the XVR Simulation Platform

 Real-life training is an excellent way to develop competencies but is often time-consuming and expensive.
 FAAC’s InCommand, powered by the XVR’s Simulation Platform, is an interactive 3D incident management simulator.
-It prepares safety and security professionals for emergencies, disasters, and other incidents by training in a realistic virtual environment, without the dangers, costs and time associated with traditional training.
+It prepares safety and security professionals for emergencies, disasters, and other incidents by training in a realistic virtual environment, without the dangers, costs and time associated with traditional command and control training.

 The inCommand simulator allows emergency crews to experience the incident as they would in real life.
 They assess the situation and determine the best response strategy, implement it and then observe the consequences of their decisions.
 This allows the responder trainee to prepare for the disaster, emergency, or incident both in terms of strategic tactical response as well as psychological preparedness and communication soft-skills.